Mobile phones help Northern Ghana’s farming families beat climate change

-Innovative partnerships enables up to 1000 farmers to access useful climate information services for improved livelihoods.
+Innovative partnerships enable up to 1000 farmers to access useful climate information services for improved livelihoods.

 Livelihoods in the Northern part of Ghana are characterized by chronic poverty, food insecurity and environmental degradation.
 These continue to worsen due to the region’s vulnerability to climate change.
 In the quest to improve the capacity of farmers to better manage climate-related risks and build more resilient livelihoods, the CGIAR Research Program on Climate Change, Agriculture and Food Security (CCAFS) West Africa initiated a sound approach entailing climate information services.
 This includes designing tailored climate information services and communicating them appropriately to farmers for their farm management decision making.